manticoresoftware/manticoresearch/docs/sphinxql_reference/create_cluster.rst

 By default, the cluster metadata is saved in the :ref:`data_dir` and can contain the metadata for a single cluster.
 Multiple clusters can be created on same instance, but the cluster metadata files can't be shared in the same folder.
-Therefor, it's required to define own folder for cluster data using 'path` option.
+Therefore, it's required to define its own folder for each new cluster data using 'path` option.

 An optional list of nodes can be declared with 'nodes' option.
-Explicit definition of the nodes list may be required in cases where nodes are located at different network segments or datacenters.
+Explicit definition of the nodes list may be required in cases where the nodes are located at different network segments or datacenters.